Skip to main content

 - There is no price impact when adding liquidity (oracle price is used).

-- There may be slippage if other makers are adding / removing liquidity at the same time as you.
+- There may be slippage if other makers are adding / removing liquidity at the same time as you, or if trades cause the current price range to change.
+You can set the slippage tolerance to meet your needs.

 As a maker, are there any restrictions on removing liquidity?